 Although Caroline had been assisting her brother for years as an apprentice, her own skills as an astronomer were now being truly recognized.
 She made several important discoveries.

 Caroline discovered new nebulae in 1783; Andromeda and Cetus, and 14 more nebulae soon after.

-Caroline also cross-indexed the existing star catalogue compiled by England’s first “astronomer royal”, John Flamsteed, listing the details of more than 550 stars that had not been included in the original catalogue, leading to the publication of the ‘Catalogue of Star’ by the Royal Society in 1798.
+Caroline also cross-indexed the existing star catalog compiled by England’s first “astronomer royal”, John Flamsteed, listing the details of more than 550 stars that had not been included in the original catalog, leading to the publication of the ‘Catalog of Star’ by the Royal Society in 1798.